hivdb/chiro-cms/resources/covid-review.md

 Several synthetic furin inhibitors have also shown to inhibit coronaviruses _in vitro_ including MI-1851, which inhibited SARS-CoV-2 alone and synergistically in combination with TMPRSS2 inhibitors[^10.1101/2020.04.15.042085], while dec-RVKR-CMK, which weakly inhibited MERS-CoV in a pseudovirus entry assay[^10.1073/pnas.1407087111].

-_Conclusion: Clinical studies of camostat and nafamostat are just beginning but their numbers are very low.
-These studies should be a high priority.
-It remains possible, however, that it may also be necessary to inhibit furin and possibly cathepsins to inhibit SARS-CoV-2 in patients._
+___Conclusion: Clinical studies of camostat and nafamostat are just beginning but they are few in number These studies should be a high priority.
+It remains possible, however, that it may also be necessary to target furin and possibly cathepsins to inhibit SARS-CoV-2 in patients.___

 ### Endosomal Trafficking Inhibitors
 Chloroquine and its analogs have been reported to have multiple intracellular actions that may interfere with virus replication and/or the immune response to viral infections.
 Chloroquine analogs are weak bases, that, in their non-protonated form, penetrate and concentrate within acidic intracellular organelles such as endosomes and lysosomes.
 In these organelles, chloroquine analogs may interfere with the trafficking of viruses that require a pH-dependent step for entry (Savarino et al. 2003; Burkard et al. 2014)[^10.1016/s1473-3099(03)00806-5][^10.1371/journal.ppat.1004502].
 Chloroquine analogs have also been reported to impair ACE2 glycosylation, which could theoretically diminish the SARS-CoV and SARS-CoV-2 receptor binding (Vincent et al. 2005)[^10.1186/1743-422X-2-69].
 They are also anti-inflammatory, which explains their use for autoimmune conditions.